radcamp/radcamp.github.io/Kigali2023/RAxML_API.md

 # **RAxML** analyses

 ## Create a new notebook for the RAxML analysis
-In the jupyter notebook browser interface create a "New->Python" Notebook.
+In the jupyter notebook browser interface navigate to your `ipyrad-workshop` directory and create a "New->Python" Notebook.

 ![png](images/raxml-CreateNotebook.png)